(A) SIGNIFICANT ACCOUNTING POLICIES:

 A] Non Linked Business

-a) Debt Securities including Government Securities and Redeemable Preference Shares are considered as ‘held to maturity’ and the value is disclosed at historical cost subject to amortization as follows:
+a) Debt Securities including Government Securities and Redeemable Preference Shares are considered as ‘held to maturity’ and is carried at historical cost subject to amortization as follows:

-(i) Debt Securities including Government Securities, where the book value is more than the face value, the premium will be amortized on straight line basis over the balance period of holding/maturity.
+(i) Debt Securities including Government Securities, where the book value is more than the face value, the premium is amortized on straight line basis over the balance period of holding/maturity.
 Where face value is greater than book value, discount is accounted on maturity.

 Unlisted Redeemable Preference Shares where the book value is more than the face value, the premium is amortised on a straight line basis over the balance period of holding/maturity and are valued at amortised cost less provision for diminution.